 Accessing Functionality Not Properly Constrained by ACLs

-In applications, particularly web applications, access to functionality is mitigated by the authorization framework, whose job it is to map ACLs to elements of the application's functionality; particularly URL's for web apps.
+In applications, particularly web applications, access to functionality is mitigated by an authorization framework.
+This framework maps Access Control Lists (ACLs) to elements of the application's functionality; particularly URL's for web apps.
 In the case that the administrator failed to specify an ACL for a particular element, an attacker may be able to access it with impunity.
 An attacker with the ability to access functionality not properly constrained by ACLs can obtain sensitive information and possibly compromise the entire application.
-Such an attacker can access resources that must be available only to users at a higher privilege level, can access management sections of the application or can run queries for data that he is otherwise not supposed to.
+Such an attacker can access resources that must be available only to users at a higher privilege level, can access management sections of the application, or can run queries for data that they otherwise not supposed to.

 An adversary crafts a request to a target that results in the target listing/indexing the content of a directory as output.
 One common method of triggering directory contents as output is to construct a request containing a path that terminates in a directory name rather than a file name since many applications are configured to provide a list of the directory's contents when such a request is received.
 An adversary can use this to explore the directory tree on a target as well as learn the names of files.
 This can often end up revealing test files, backup files, temporary files, hidden files, configuration files, user accounts, script contents, as well as naming conventions, all of which can be used by an attacker to mount additional attacks.